 At the very least, some of the initial claims regarding artificial life will face significant scrutiny.
 In the coming years, expect an ongoing debate about what defines life, both "real" and artificial.

-For more information about artificial life and other related topics, please check out the links on the next page.
+For more information about artificial life and other related topics, please check out the links below.